Raku/nqp/docs/ops.markdown

 ## sayfh
 * `sayfh(Handle $fh, str $str)`

 Output the given string to the filehandle, followed by a newline.
+Returns the number of bytes written.

 ## setencoding
 * `setencoding(Handle $fh, str $encoding)`